sc-forks/solidity-coverage/docs/advanced.md

 There's a nice example of this being done in CircleCI [at Synthetix, here][31].

-:light_bulb: **Pro Tip**: Codecov CI will automatically combine coverage reports sent to them as a batch - if you're using that service you don't need to do this yourself.
+:bulb: **Pro Tip**: Codecov CI will automatically combine coverage reports sent to them as a batch - if you're using that service you don't need to do this yourself.

 [22]: https://github.com/JoranHonig/vertigo#vertigo